-A Tropical Grenada Honeymoon for Chocolate Lovers
+Planning a Tropical Grenada Honeymoon for an Island Escape

 "Grenada is a Caribbean destination that many honeymooners don't consider, but should," say Kara Bebell and Harlan deBell, co-owners of The Travel Siblings.